Stack - Array Implementation

 For the array implementation, we need to keep track of (at least) the array contents and a top index.
 How could we combine these 2 into a single C construct of type stackT?

-Answer: Put them into astruct
+Answer: Put them into astruct.

 So, our stack types become:

-typedef char stackElementT; /* Give it a generic name--makes */ /* changing the type of things in */ /* the stack easy. */ typedef struct { stackElementT *contents; int top; /* Other fields? */ } stackT;
+Note that the contents is a pointer since it will be dynamically-allocated.typedef char stackElementT; /* Give it a generic name--makes */ /* changing the type of things in */ /* the stack easy. */ typedef struct { stackElementT *contents; int top; /* Other fields? */ } stackT;

 Are any other fields needed?
 Well, remember that the maximum size of the array is determined at run-time...We'll probably need to keep that value around so that we can tell when the stack is full...
 The final type, thus, is: